microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 ## Summary

-This solution showcases the implementation of a 4kW dsPIC33C PSFB DC-DC application demonstration utilizing Microchip's dsPIC33C device, primarily aimed at automotive On-Board Charger applications.
+The dsPIC33C Phase Shifted Full Bridge Demonstration Application (PSFB DA) is a development platform designed for quick prototyping and software development, utilizing the Microchip dsPIC33C DSP MCU and Silicon Carbide (SiC FET) Technology.
+This board is primarily aimed at 800V to 12V automotive OBC DCDC converter applications but is also suitable for other industrial or telecom applications requiring high voltage on the primary side and high current on the secondary side.

-The platform is designed to handle voltage levels of up to 400-800 VDC on the primary side and up to 8-16 VDC on the secondary side.
-Additionally, it includes a socket for dsPIC33 plug-in modules, enabling the system to be tested with various controllers.
-The pinout is compatible with EP, CK, and CH dsPIC DSC DP PIMs, ensuring flexibility and ease of use.
+The board features well-organized circuit sections, including an input EMI filter and protection, SiC primary PSFB, auxiliary power supply, CAN communication, and a socket for Microchip’s latest Digital Power Plug-In Modules (DP PIMs).
+The pinout is compatible with CK, CH, and the new AK dsPIC® DSC DP PIMs.

 ---